jaantollander/pandoc-markdown-latex-pdf/README.md

 ## Overview
 This repository demonstrates how to produce scientific, academic, and technical PDF documents such as essays, reports, or thesis using the Markdown language and manage the document using the Git version control system.
 Since PDF documents have a static layout, we show how to produce multiple output documents with different layouts optimized for print and various reading devices with different screen sizes.

-We use [*Pandoc*](https://pandoc.org/) to convert the Markdown document into [*LaTeX*](https://www.latex-project.org/) as an intermediate format and then into a PDF document via XeLaTeX to support Unicode symbols.
-We also automate the build and release workflows using GitHub Actions, based on [*Using Pandoc with GitHub Actions*](https://github.com/pandoc/pandoc-action-example).
+We use [*Pandoc*](https://pandoc.org/) to convert the Markdown document into [*LaTeX*](https://www.latex-project.org/) as an intermediate format and then into a PDF document via *XeLaTeX* to support Unicode symbols.
+We also automate the build and release workflows using *GitHub Actions*, based on [*Using Pandoc with GitHub Actions*](https://github.com/pandoc/pandoc-action-example).
 After every push, GitHub Actions create the output documents and upload them as artifacts.
 If the push is tagged, the action will publish a release and upload the documents and source code as assets.

 You should navigate [**Releases**](https://github.com/jaantollander/markdown-latex-pandoc-example/releases) to see out how GitHub displays the released PDF document versions.